tysteiman/CConf/README.md

 ## Usage
 ### Main
-In order to actually use CConf in your project, all you need is to call
+In order to actually use CConf in your project, all you need is to include "cconf.h" and call the intializer:

+`#include "cconf.h"`

 `cconf_init();`